rjorton/SeqFeats/README.md

 I would recommend [COUSIN](http://cousin.ird.fr) (COdon Usage Similarity INdex) for calculating CAI and a wealth of other codon bias mesures.
 The seqfeats_cai.py script was created as COUSIN failed to process sequences will an N in them.
 It should give the same results as the CAI_59 metric in COUSIN.

+seqfeats_isg: observed/expected and raw dinucleotide frequencies of host sequences

+seqfeats_cpb: nucleotide, dinculeotide frequencies, and codon, aa, and codon-pairs biases of host sequences